Friendship Focus: How six months of dedication can transform your life

 And to you, gentle reader… what’s your story gonna be?

 Do you want the same kind of results as Holly but feel nervous or unsure about how to make it happen on your own?
-If so, I encourage you to apply now for the next cohort of Platonic Action Lab (aka PAL), which runs from August 10th through September 28th, 2024.
+Of course you do, or you wouldn’t be here reading every word on this webpage!
+So here’s what to do: Register now for Platonic Action Lab (aka PAL).

-PAL is my 2-month group program for people who want to cultivate hyperlocal and/or hyperspecific friendships, exactly like Holly did—except you’ll be getting my direct support every step of the way.
+PAL is my bodacious, life-changing program for people who want to cultivate hyperlocal and/or hyperspecific friendships, exactly like Holly did.

 XO,